Sample Collection and Transport Guidelines

 • Submit a separate completed requisition and a labeled sample container for each test requested unless otherwise specified (e.g. serology tests).

-• Label the sample container clearly with two identifiers (examples include patient name (surname and given name) and date of birth, PHN, accession number, unique random number.
+• Label the sample container clearly with two identifiers (examples include patient name (surname and given name) and date of birth, PHN, submitter reference number.
 Ensure these two identifiers match the completed requisition.
+Sample collection date and time should also be written on the sample

 • Ensure sample containers are tightly closed to prevent leakage during transport.
 Leaking samples may not be processed.

-• Put the labeled sample inside the sealable biohazard bag, and then seal the bag.
-If the sample is liquid, place enough absorbent material in the bag to absorb the liquid should the container break or leak.
+• Put the labeled sample inside the sealable biohazard bag and then seal the bag.
+If the sample is liquid, place sufficient absorbent material in the bag to fully absorb the liquid should the container break or leak.
 Put the completed requisition in the outer pocket of the biohazard bag.
 Do not allow the completed requisition to come in contact with the labeled sample container.

 • A dedicated labeled sample is required for PCR (molecular) testing.
 Manipulation of samples prior to sending for PCR (molecular) testing may result in false negative or positive PCR (molecular) results.